KobeRiddle-dev/Better-Architect-Menu---Tweaks/ReadMe.md

 ### People

-- Move Culture to More (requires Ideology)
 - Move Childhood to Furniture (requires Biotech)
-- Remove the People Category
+- Remove the People Category and move any remaining subcategories and items into More

 ### Power